avielzecharia/riddles/index.md

   - e.g. functiosn, points, graphs, etc.
 - Start with the trivial algorithm, then understand why is it so wastful
 - You are lost
-  - Understand why all existing tricks does not work here, what have been changed ?
+  - Understand why all existing tricks does not work here, what have been changed?
   - Search for related topics on internet
   - Sleep & Shower & Drive with this riddle in your head
   - DO NOT GIVE UP !